Inklingo

 nounB1general

-Use 'privilegio' when the 'advantage' is a special right, immunity, or a fortunate circumstance that not everyone has.
+Use 'privilegio' when the 'advantage' is a special right or benefit not available to everyone, implying it's a fortunate circumstance.

 A smiling cartoon figure standing on a small, brightly lit pedestal, signifying a special advantage or right.